lightning/bolts/02-peer-protocol.md

 2. In the receiver's latest commitment transaction,
 3. ... and the receiver's previous commitment transaction has been revoked, and the HTLC is pending on the sender.
-4. ... and in the sender's latest commitment transaction.
+4. ... and in the sender's latest commitment transaction,
 5. ... and the sender's previous commitment transaction has been revoked.

 As the two nodes' updates are independent, the two commitment transactions may be out of sync indefinitely.
 This is not concerning: